How To Use And Configure WordPress Widgets – Part 4

 Enter the following information into the widget settings:

-2. Feed Title: If you would like to add an optional widget title, enter it into this section.
+2. Feed Title: If you would like to add a widget feed, type it into this field.

-3. Items to display: Select the number of items to show in your sidebar menu from the drop-down menu.
+3. Items to display: Choose the number of items you would like to show on your sidebar from this drop-down menu.

-4. Display item content: Check this box to show the RSS feed content.
+4. Display item content: Check this box if you want to display the RSS feed content.

-5. Display item author: Tick this box to display the feed item item author.
+5. Display item author: Check this box if you would like to display the feed item item author.

-6. Display item date: Tick this box to display the RSS feed item date.
+6. Display item date: Tick this box if you would like to show the RSS feed item date.

 RSS Widget settings